vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 In host memory.
 If you have the Key Persistence feature enabled, the keys will be stored on the host using the encrypted host configuration.
 We do not recommend using Key Persistence without careful analysis of the risks to your environment, as the network controls on a KMS are often critical to the security of your environment, especially in environments where physical access controls are not strong.

 ### What keys are cached by the host?
 The host will cache encryption keys for all encrypted virtual machines in the cluster.
 This includes VMs that are powered off, and VMs that are not running on that particular host.
-This is done to ensure that DRS and HA operations can be performed without requiring vCenter to be available (since vCenter might be inside the cluster).
+This caching lets DRS and HA operations proceed without requiring vCenter to be available (since vCenter might be inside the cluster).

 ### What happens if the host reboots?
 When using Native Key Provider: the host will be able to operate independently of vCenter for encryption operations.